Deep Dish Swift - Day 3

 Tunde talked about the new navigation APIs in SwiftUI 4, first touching on the drawback of the old APIs and how the new NavigationStack

--based APIs drastically improve the navigation experience.
+APIs drastically improve navigation.

 If you are new to the NavigationStack

-, Tunde has some nice examples on how to structure the code, define navigation routes, handle programmatic navigation, deep links and much more.
-It was a very well structured and fun talk, although I would have preferred more in-depth, topic-related content in the last part of the talk, instead of the personal content and channel marketing.
+This was a well structured and fun talk, although I would have preferred more in-depth content in the last part of the talk, instead of the personal content and channel marketing.

 Fully agree on his definition of screens and views btw. 😀